alessandrofogli/Graph-Neural-Networks-For-Credit-Scoring/README.md

 ### Command Line Arguments

-The main script is designed to be run from the command line with the following arguments:
+The main script is `main.py` and it's designed to be run from the command line with the following arguments:

 - `--mode`: Specifies the mode of operation.
 It can be either `train` or `retrieve`.
   - `train`: Trains a new model using the provided data and saves the optimization study results.